RAJ8910/Insurance-Fraud-Detection/README.md

 # Insurance Fraud Detection

-A machine learning solution to identify potentially fraudulent insurance claims.
+This project provides a machine learning solution for identifying potentially fraudulent insurance claims.
+It features a FastAPI backend that serves a trained XGBoost model and a Streamlit frontend for interactive predictions.

 The project includes:
 - **Backend**: FastAPI serving a trained XGBoost model
 - **Frontend**: Streamlit interface for interactive predictions